First Corinthians 9:19

 means disapproved.
 Paul is talking about the same concept as verse 25 where he

-mentioned an incorruptible crown that believers that win if they run a good
+mentioned an incorruptible crown that believers will win if they run a good

 race and fight a good fight.
 A Christian’s life will one day be evaluated by